 As the name implies, dentures are removed at night and for cleaning.
 Partial dentures will include replacement teeth attached to a plastic base that matches the color of your gums.
 It usually contains a clasp to attach to your natural teeth that surround the missing ones.

 You can replace a tooth or set of teeth with a fixed bridge that fills the space where one or more teeth have been lost.
 The bridge is cemented or bonded in place — it can only be removed by your dentist or oral surgeon.
-Sometimes a maxillofacial surgeon will attach the bridge with a dental implant.
+Sometimes a maxillofacial surgeon will attach the bridge with a dental implant or two, which extends the capabilities and life of the bridge.

 Dr. Puckett also offers a newer type of dental implant: zirconia implants — the only fully ceramic system on the market.
 These dental implants are highly versatile and look beautiful.
 Ceramic dental implants also eliminate the risk of the dark line at the gums that titanium dental implants sometimes cause.

 Nobody likes to lose a tooth.
 And certainly, financial considerations will guide your plan to replace it.
 That’s why we like to present your options openly.
+And it’s also why we take purposeful steps throughout any treatment process to cut costs for our patients while maintaining the highest level of care.
 Dr. Puckett is an oral surgeon who prioritizes the care of his patients with open and honest conversations about their oral care and budget needs.

-Our patients appreciate us being up front with them.
-We don’t like to be pushy.
-This is a sensitive issue — one you’ll have to live with for a long time.
+Replacing lost teeth is a sensitive issue — one you’ll have to live with for a long time.
 We’ll discuss your options and develop a sequencing plan for all the dental implants or prosthetics you’ll need.
 We’ll share this copy with you and give you some time to think about it.
-As a maxillofacial surgeon who specializes in dental implants, Dr. Puckett believes in empowering our patients so they can make their own decisions when it comes to what’s best for their oral care.
+As a maxillofacial surgeon who specializes in dental implants, Dr. Puckett believes in empowering our patients so they can make informed decisions when it comes to what’s best for their oral care.